Botanical nomenclature

 Within the limits set by that code there is another set of rules, the International Code of Nomenclature for Cultivated Plants (ICNCP) which applies to plant cultivars that have been deliberately altered or selected by humans (see cultigen).

+Botanical nomenclature is independent of other systems of nomenclature, for example zoological nomenclature.
+This implies that animals can have the same generic names as plants (e.g. there is a genus Iris in plants and a genus Iris in animals).
+It also allows them to follow slightly different rules, e.g. animals can have the same genus and species name, e.g. Pica pica, but the ICNafp does not allow this.

 History and scope

 Botanical nomenclature has a long history, going back beyond the period when Latin was the scientific language throughout Europe, to Theophrastus (c.
 370–287 BC), Dioscorides (c.
 40 – 90 AD) and other Greek writers.
 Many of these works have come down to us in Latin translations.
 The principal Latin writer on botany was Pliny the Elder (23–79 AD).
 From Mediaeval times, Latin became the universal scientific language (lingua franca) in Europe.
 Most written plant knowledge was the property of monks, particularly Benedictine, and the purpose of those early herbals was primarily medicinal rather than plant science per se.
 It would require the invention of the printing press (1450) to make such information more widely available.

 Leonhart Fuchs, a German physician and botanist, is often considered the originator of Latin names for the rapidly increasing number of plants known to science.
 For instance he coined the name Digitalis in his De Historia Stirpium Commentarii Insignes (1542).

 A key event was Linnaeus’ adoption of binomial names for plant species in his Species Plantarum (1753).